MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-ita-get-started.md

 3. Select **OK** submit the selected documents.

 > ![NOTE]
-> During your first attempt to submit a document through the service, you will be prompted to confirm the connection with the e-Invoicing service.
+> During your first attempt to submit a document through the service, you will be prompted to confirm the connection with the Electronic invoicing add-on.
 Select **Click here to connect to Electronic Document Submission Service**.

 #### View submission logs